OmarDarwish7/BostaTask/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Objectives

-The objective of this assessment is to design and implement a library management system that allows users to manage books and borrowers effectively, while maintaining performance and scalability.

-## Functional Requirements

 ### Books

 - **Add a Book**: Allow users to add a book with details such as title, author, ISBN, available quantity, and shelf location.